jlslate/Sensecap-Sensor-Monitor/README.md

 # SenseCAP Sensor Monitor for Hubitat

-### This project allows you to display either a 2x2 or 3x3 or 4x4 grid of sensors from a Hubitat hub onto a SenseCAP Indicator D1 configured with OpenHASP firmware.
+### This project allows you to display either a 2x2, 3x3, or 4x4 grid of sensors from a Hubitat hub onto a SenseCAP Indicator D1 configured with OpenHASP firmware.

+## Requirements

+- Hubitat Elevation hub
+- SenseCAP Indicator D1 (480×480, running openHASP 0.7+)
+- MQTT broker (Hubitat's built-in broker works)

 ### Here are the brief instructions:
   - Hubitat - install and configure MQTT Export Integration